IDEA-Research/T-Rex/README.md

     </div>

 ## Customize Visual Prompt Embedding API
-In this workflow, you cam customize a visual embedding for a object category using multiple images.
+In this workflow, you can customize a visual embedding for a object category using multiple images.
 With this embedding, you can detect on any images.

   ```python
   python demo_examples/customize_embedding.py --token <your_token>